coxlab/structured_light_stereotaxy/README.md

     python analyze_scans.py scans/S1 1 2 4

-The analysis script includes the following steps that require user interaction:
+The analysis script includes the following steps that require user interaction (see example_images):

 * identify skull landmarks in skull scan (using bezier curves)
 * identify tc landmarks in hat scan (using line intersections)